China probe is latest legal headache for JPMorgan

 After the younger Tang joined JPMorgan, the bank secured several important assignments from the Chinese conglomerate, including advising a subsidiary on a stock offering, according to the newspaper.

-Another matter the SEC is investigating is JPMorgan’s hiring of Zhang Xixi, the daughter of a now-disgraced Chinese railway official.
+Another matter the SEC is probing is JPMorgan’s hiring Zhang Xixi, the daughter of a now-disgraced Chinese railway official.
 The bank went on to help advise the official’s company, which builds railways for the Chinese government, on its plans to go public, the Times said.

 The bank has not been accused of wrongdoing, the New York Times said, citing a government document.
 There is no documentary evidence that Zhang Xixi or Tang Xiaoning were unqualified, but the SEC is checking whether the bank’s Hong Kong office routinely won business from companies connected to its employees, the newspaper reported.